the-jamesjackson/idx-sde/README.md

 ## Known Issues / Future Improvements

 - Some listing photo URLs point to expired media (sold listings) and 404; broken images fall back to an "Image unavailable" placeholder
+- Rate limiting keys on `req.ip`.
+Behind a reverse proxy this is the proxy's address, making the limit global rather than per-user — set `trust proxy` in `src/index.js` once the number of proxies is known, since trusting `X-Forwarded-For` blindly lets clients bypass the limit
+- Rate limit counters are in-process, so they reset on restart and are not shared between instances
 - Implement user authentication
 - Add saved searches and favorites (a `hooks/` folder is reserved for this)
 - Further mobile responsive design improvements